strblr/batchload/README.md

 - **delay?** _(number)_: An optional delay in milliseconds before processing queued requests.
 Defaults to 0.
 - **id** _(key: K) => string_: A function that returns a unique identifier for a given key.
 Used to deduplicate requests.
-- **loader** _(keys: K[]) => Promise<T[]>_: A function that accepts an array of keys and returns a promise which resolves to an array of corresponding resources.
+- **loader** _(keys: K[]) => Promise<(T | Error)[]>_: A function that accepts an array of keys and returns a promise which resolves to an array of corresponding resources.
 This function is invoked when the batch is processed.
 The order of returned values must match the order of keys.
+Errors can be returned individually to signal issues on specific resources.

 **Superload<K, T>**